clement-ducros/clement-ducros.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "2022-2023"
+title:
 collection: teaching
 ---

-I have been doing a bit of teaching since the start of my PhD, at UFR d'Informatique, Université Paris Cité.
+During my PHd, I had the opportunity to help as an assistant teacher at Université Paris Cité (in French).
 So far, I have taught exercice sessions (TD) and labs (TP) for the following courses:

 2023-2024
 ===